rackerlabs/support-how-to/content/cloud-networks/common-network-troubleshooting-tools.md

 **MTR example**

 The `mtr` command requires flags to get the desired response with IP addresses and formatting.
-The `mtr` flags `-web4c`, followed the number of packets you want MTR to count.
+Most MTR commands begin with the flag `-web4c`, followed the number of packets you want MTR to count.
 You then provide the IP address or URL to which you want send the packets.

 A successful response shows a packet loss of 0% and a response time below 10 ms, as shown in the columns `Last`, `Avg`, `Best`, and `Wrst` in the following example: